 Inhalant use disorder

 The deliberate inhalation of a volatile substance to achieve an altered mental state.
-Inhalants used include volatile solvents from household and industrial products, aerosol propellants, gases from household, industrial, and medical products, and nitrites.
+Inhalants used include volatile solvents from household and industrial products; aerosol propellants; gases from household, industrial, and medical products; and nitrites and nitrous oxide.
 Hypoxia and heart failure can occur within minutes.
 Longer-term adverse effects include hearing loss, peripheral neuropathies, and liver and kidney damage.

 Tricyclic antidepressants have a narrow therapeutic index and therefore become potent cardiovascular and CNS toxins in moderate doses.
 Best markers for suspected overdose are a history of depression, suicidality, and overdose, with a sudden deterioration in mental status and vital signs.